stripe/smokescreen/README.md

 | Report  | Allows all traffic for this service and warns if client accesses a remote host which is not in the list        |
 | Enforce | Only allows traffic to remote hosts provided in the list.
 Will warn and deny if remote host is not in the list |

-A host can be specified with or without a globbing prefix
+A host can be specified with or without a globbing prefix.
+The host (without the globbing prefix) must be in Punycode to prevent ambiguity.

 | host                | valid   |
 | ------------------- | ------- |